VorpalBlade/ini-merge/README.md

 This library can be used as a backend to implement a tool to smartly merge such INI files.
 Such a tool is already available: [chezmoi_modify_manager].

+## MSRV

+Current minimum supported Rust version is 1.70.0.
+This may be updated as needed.
+MSRV bump is not considered a semver breaking change.

 [chezmoi_modify_manager]: https://github.com/VorpalBlade/chezmoi_modify_manager
 [chezmoi]: https://www.chezmoi.io/
 [crates.io]: https://crates.io/crates/ini-merge